miyako/HDI_Template/.github/instructions/css.instructions.md

 - Never hardcode light-mode-only colours in meta source methods.
 - Use the hidden-rectangle reference technique described above.
 - White text (`#FFFFFF`) on a coloured background (e.g., red `#FF4040`) is acceptable in both modes because the cell fill provides contrast.
+- Do not stop at checking one assignment site.
+If a listbox's meta-source array is populated both on form load and on a selection-change/refresh event, both sites must resolve colours the same way (both via the hidden-rectangle technique, sharing the same resolved variables) — fixing only the load-time initializer and leaving a refresh handler with hardcoded hex reintroduces the bug the moment the user interacts with the listbox.

 ---